-- where biotopes occur in high water flow rates (e.g. moderate to very strong tidal streams >0.5 m/s), a change of 0.1-0.2 m/s is probably not significant so the biotope is considered 'Not sensitive at the benchmark level'; - where a biotope occurs in two MNCR categories and the natural variability in tidal stream experienced is a greater magnitude than the pressure benchmark, the biotope is considered 'Not sensitive at the benchmark level'; and - where a biotope occurs only in weak -negligible tidal streams it is considered potentially sensitive as the categories refer to a restricted range of flow speeds.
+- where a biotope occurs in two MNCR categories and the natural variability in tidal stream experienced is a greater magnitude than the pressure benchmark, the biotope is considered 'Not sensitive at the benchmark level'; and - where a biotope occurs only in weak -negligible tidal streams it is considered potentially sensitive as the categories refer to a restricted range of flow speeds.

-Evidence on the effects of change in water flow on the physical habitat (e.g. the erosion / accretion rates associated with sediments) is considered by reference to the Hjulström-Sundborg diagram (see A5.2).
+Evidence on the effects of change in water flow on the physical habitat (e.g., the erosion / accretion rates associated with sediments) is considered by reference to the Hjulström-Sundborg diagram (see A5.2).
 For example, we can say that medium sand (0.25 - 0.50 mm) will be suspended by currents about 0.20-0.25 m/s and it will stay in suspension until flow drops below 0.15-0.18 m/s.
 Therefore, in sedimentary habitats, a change in water flow may result in change in sediment type.